photo: Yadier Molina (Jeff Curry/Imagn)

 The Phillies come to St. Louis on Monday, April 26 for a four game set.
 The Cardinals will then travel to Pittsburgh for a weekend series against the Pirates.
 From Pittsburgh, the team will return to St. Louis to take on the Mets in a four game series.

 The Cardinals regular season schedule can be found here.

 Blast from the Past

-Bonus for members of The Cardinal Nation
+Exclusively for members of The Cardinal Nation

 Join The Cardinal Nation for the most comprehensive coverage of the St. Louis Cardinals from the majors through the entire minor league system.